Skip to main content

 Public task

-This principle is more relatable to official authorities doing public functions or organizations dealing with tasks involving public interest.
-In short, this will apply to organizations exercising official authority or carrying out tasks in the public interest.
+This principle is more relatable to official authorities doing public functions or organisations dealing with tasks involving public interest.
+In short, this will apply to organisations exercising official authority or carrying out tasks in the public interest.

 Legitimate interest